 How does Open Doors help?

-Open Doors works through local church partners in Sudan to strengthen persecuted Christians through persecution survival training, discipleship training and economic empowerment projects.
+Open Doors partners in Sudan strengthen Christians through persecution survival programmes, discipleship training and economic empowerment projects.

 PRAY NOW